-Fission: heavy nuclei split by the capture of neutrons
+Fission: heavy nuclei split after a neutron capture

 Most nuclei change little when they undergo radioactive decay, retaining all or almost all of their constituent protons and neutrons.
 In rare cases however, heavy and unstable nuclei can break in two: a process known as nuclear fission.